microsoft/dicom-server/docs/quickstarts/deploy-dicom-cast.md

 In this quickstart, you will learn how to deploy DICOM Cast for your Medical Imaging Server for DICOM.
 DICOM Cast is a service which pushes Medical Imaging Server for DICOM metadata into a FHIR&trade; server to support integrated queries across clinical and imaging data.
 To learn more about the architecture of DICOM Cast, refer to the [DICOM Cast Concept](../concepts/dicom-cast.md).

+## Deploy via docker

+If you would like to deploy via docker-compose please follow the tutorial [deploy-via-docker.md](deploy-via-docker.md) this will deploy DICOM cast as well.

+## Deploy via Azure

-DICOM Cast is deployed as an Azure Container Instance using the provided [ARM template](/converter/dicom-cast/samples/templates/default-azuredeploy.json).
+DICOM Cast can be deployed as an Azure Container Instance using the provided [ARM template](/converter/dicom-cast/samples/templates/default-azuredeploy.json).

 ## Prerequisites